Generating Permutations with Restricted Containers: Fibonacci Machines

+\begin{proof} Because of the difference between the $\F_{\ominus}$- and $\F_{\oplus}$-machines noted above, a direct approach to computing the generating function of $\Av(4123,$ $4132,$ $4213)$ based around an iterative scheme for accounting for the generation sequences is not feasible.
 For this reason we construct a context-free grammar instead.

 Let $W_n$ be the language of words (tracking states of the $\F_\ominus$-machine) that begin from a state where the leftmost layer is a single entry with no immediate legal pop and end with the same entry alone in the leftmost layer with a pop now allowed.
 Similarly, $R_n$ will be the language of words beginning in a state where the leftmost layer contains two entries with no immediate legal pop and ending with the same two entries in the leftmost layer with a pop now allowed.
 Let $W_p$ (resp., $R_p$) be the language of words that start with a single entry (resp., two entries) in the leftmost layer with a legal pop allowed and end with the same single entry (resp., two entries) in the leftmost layer with a legal pop allowed.

 These definitions yield the following context-free grammar for legal operation sequences in the $\F_\ominus$-machine.